FASHN Virtual Try-On v1.6

 This technology is designed for ethical virtual try-on applications.
 Misuse—such as generating inappropriate imagery without consent—violates our Terms of Service.

-does not remove your responsibility for ethical and lawful use.
+Setting moderation_level: none does not remove your responsibility for ethical and lawful use.
 Violations may result in service denial.

-auto | flat-lay | model
+garment_photo_typeauto | flat-lay | model

 Specifies the type of garment photo to optimize internal parameters for better performance. 'model' is for photos of garments on a model, 'flat-lay' is for flat-lay or ghost mannequin images, and 'auto' attempts to automatically detect the photo type.